 Children are missing school and being admitted to the hospital under general anesthesia for dental treatment.
 By the time they have pain, the cavities have progressed to the point that they will need a pulpotomy, root canal or extractions.
 These cases usually involve several teeth.

 When I started working in a mobile setting eight years ago, I did not believe the statistics.

 I worked in a private practice where parents brought their kids in every six months to see the dentist.

-Event thought a dental visit and school form are required to register your child for school, no one follows up to see if treatment was recommended or completed.
+I even thought a dental visit and school form are required to register your child for school, but no one follows up to see if treatment is recommended or completed.

 The astonishing truth is this can all be prevented simply by changing a few habits.

 Taking steps to improve our oral health habits and diet can also lower our risk of getting chronic illnesses like heart disease, diabetes, Alzheimer’s, Kidney disease, preterm delivery, and more.